 With Stripe, eCommerce business owners can accept credit and debit card payments, cryptocurrencies, and other digital mobile wallets like ApplePay, Google Pay, and more.
 It also integrates with various eCommerce platforms, including Shopify, BigCommerce, and 3dcart.

 Stripe does not require their clients to pay a monthly fee.
 Instead, they will charge the users (aka businesses) 2.9% + $0.30 for each transaction.
-The platform will also charge a 1% fee for international payments.
+In addition, the platform will also charge a 1% fee for international payments.

-If you’re looking for an all-in-one processing solution at an affordable price, Due is your best bet.
+Due is your best bet if you’re looking for an all-in-one processing solution at an affordable price.
 The platform only charges 2.8% on any credit card transactions.
-It lets eCommerce businesses accept various payment methods, including ACH, credit cards, and Stripe and PayPal integrations.
+In addition, it lets eCommerce businesses accept various payment methods, including ACH, credit cards, and Stripe and PayPal integrations.

 Aside from processing payments, Due also offers time-tracking, project management, and invoicing features.
 Because of these, many freelancers, small business owners, and even large corporations choose the platform for payment processing and, at the same time, for its other features.